3 cities and agencies deploying integrated mobility solutions• 3 min read

 Their new, integrated approach also enables GET to leverage the same operational resources across paratransit, microtransit, and a new non-emergency medical transportation service so dispatchers only need to learn one intuitive platform.
 Meanwhile, robust data and performance reporting allows the team to make service adjustments informed by operational metrics and the distinct needs of each user base.

-In Georgetown, Delaware, the Delaware Transit Corporation (DTC) is a prime example of how integrated mobility can build more equitable, efficient, and accessible public transit.
-A key employment and health services hub in rural Sussex County, Georgetown currently offers limited bus services using a flex route model.
+In rural Sussex County, Delaware, the Delaware Transit Corporation (DTC) is a prime example of how integrated mobility can build more equitable, efficient, and accessible public transit.
+Before introducing an IMS system in April of 2021, Georgetown and Millsboro — two key employment and health services hubs in the county — offered limited bus services using a flex route model.

-Residents of Georgetown and surrounding communities will be able to more easily view and understand all of their available transportation options, thus expanding their access to agricultural, medical, and manufacturing jobs, while reducing travel times and improving the overall trip experience.
-The FTA recently rewarded DTC for their efforts, granting them over $300,000 of highly-competitive federal funding, which will help to defray the cost of the project.
+Residents of Georgetown and surrounding communities are now able to more easily view and understand all of their available transportation options, thus expanding their access to agricultural, medical, and manufacturing jobs, while reducing wait times by 50%.
+Now the service moves more than 400 residents on average every week, with 40% of them being regular riders.
+The FTA rewarded DTC for their efforts, granting them over $300,000 of highly-competitive federal funding, which helped them to defray the cost of the project.

 Summit County, UT

-Summit County, situated in the mountains of northern Utah, is launching a new transit agency with integrated mobility at its core.
-The agency will seamlessly provide fixed route, on-demand, and paratransit services from a single operations platform, as well as trip planning, mapping, and ticketing systems from a single rider app.
+Summit County, situated in the mountains of northern Utah, launched a new transit agency with integrated mobility at its core.
+The agency is now seamlessly providing multi-modal rides — including fixed route, on-demand, and paratransit services — from a single operations platform.
+Riders can enjoy the convenience of getting information on different types of trips and mapping out their traveling plans all from one single rider app.

 In the end, the concept of integrated mobility is all about finding new ways to bring flexibility — and thus, resilience — to transit networks.
 If you think your transportation service might have a need for cost savings, efficiency gains, and/or greater visibility for riders, we’d love to help you craft an integrated solution custom-built for your community.